With Bidii Baby Foods, first foods make a big impact on the next generation

 In five years, Mary and Zach Ben have built a business that produces more than two tons of Indigenous food annually and regularly sells out due to high demand.
 Now, through their Farmer-in-REZidence program, they’re helping other young farmers learn from their experience as farmers and social entrepreneurs.

-Young farmers in Navajo Nation and on other reservations need to learn not only how to farm but also how to navigate thorny jurisdictional, logistical and financial issues if they’re going to make a living from the land.
+Young farmers in Navajo Nation and on other reservations benefit from learning not only how to farm, but also how to navigate complex layers of land use, logistics, and financial access.

 “A lot of young Native kids know how to farm,” Ben said.
 “We live in an agricultural community.
 What they don’t know is how to access capital, how to manage finances, how to take care of their mental health while they’re doing that.”